 3. To Block Your Blessings Stop living for God

-A. Not a semantic debate over Eternal Security; not at issue.
+A. Not a semantic debate over Eternal Security; not an issue.
 If you stop living for God you set in motion a scenario which removes God’s hand of blessing from your life.
 King David said, “If I regard iniquity in my heart, the Lord will not hear me.”
 (Psalm 66:18)

-B. Isaiah quoted God, “But your iniquities have separated between you and your God, and your sins have hid his face from you.”
+B. Isaiah quoted God, “But your iniquities have separated between you and your God, and your sins have hidden his face from you.”
 (Isaiah 59:2) King Solomon said “The way of transgressors is hard” (Proverbs 13:15)